t-schreibs/sound-accumulator/content/contribute.md

 ## Get involved!

 Sound Accumulator is always looking for new submissions.
 Want to feature your band's music?
 Want to help a local artist out?
 Enjoy this space and looking for a way to give back?
-Consider forking the [repository](https://github.com/t-schreibs/sound-accumulator) and submitting a pull request.
+Consider contributing to the [repository](https://github.com/t-schreibs/sound-accumulator).

+## Contributing to the GitHub repository

+In order to submit to the project, you will need to [create a fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/about-forks#forking-a-repository-versus-duplicating-a-repository) of the [main repository](https://github.com/t-schreibs/sound-accumulator), add content to your fork, and then [generate a pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork) for the [hugo branch](https://github.com/t-schreibs/sound-accumulator/tree/hugo) of the main repository.
+A general overview of the workflow would look something like this:

+1. Make sure you have a GitHub account and are currently logged into it
+2. Navigate to the [sound-accumulator repository](https://github.com/t-schreibs/sound-accumulator) on GitHub
+3. At the top of the page, select "Fork", and generate a fork of the repository on your profile
+    - You do _not_ need to copy all branches - the only one you should be adding changes to is the hugo one
+4. Using whatever method works for you, add .md files to the subfolders underneath the "content" folder in the hugo branch of your fork
+    - You can technically do this directly in the GitHub web app, but using a tool like [VS Code](https://code.visualstudio.com) is much nicer
+    - Submitted files must meet the submission guidelines as outlined in the following section of this guide
+    - You will need to use Git to commit your files to your fork, but if you're unfamiliar, both GitHub and VS Code have a simple GUI interface for doing that
+5. Once you are happy with the content you've created, it's time to submit your pull request
+    - Navigate to the ["Pull requests" tab](https://github.com/t-schreibs/sound-accumulator/pulls) of the sound-accumulator repository
+    - Click "New pull request" at the top of the page, and create a pull request with the hugo branch of your fork as the *compare* branch and the hugo branch of the main repo as the *base* branch
+6. Your pull request will be reviewed by the project maintainers
+    - In some instances, the pull request will be outright rejected - see the submission guidelines below for more information on this
+    - Some suggestions may or may not be provided - they will be marked as either optional or required
+    - To complete the process, make all required changes and implement whatever optional suggestions you feel are worthwhile
+    - The pull request will be accepted by the maintainers, and your submission will go live!
+7. Sit back and admire your handiwork

 ## Submission guidelines